shahpreetk/shahpreetk.github.io/blog/2022-04-22-black-overlay-css.md

 ---
-slug: black-overlay-css
+slug: creating-black-overlay-on-image-in-css
-title: Black Overlay in CSS
+title: Creating a Black Overlay on image in CSS
 description: Creating a black overlay over an image in CSS
 authors: shahpreetk
 tags: [css, overlay, styles]